zz2liu/RnaSeq-HpcPipelines/README.md

 - Usage: `deseq2ContrastBatch <geneCountFile> <sampleInfoFile> <contrast1>[,<contrast2>[,...]]`
 - Arguments:
     - geneCountFile: a csv file with raw read counts of geneID x sampleName
     - sampleInfoFile: a csv file with sample info.
-The first three columns are required - sampleName,sampleShortName,sampleGroup. sampleName should match that of geneCountFile; sampleShortName will be used in plots; sampleGroup will be used in a comparision/contrast.
+The first three columns are required.
+        1. sampleName should match that of geneCountFile
+        1. sampleShortName will be used in plots
+        1. sampleGroup will be used in a comparision/contrast.
     - a contrast: a comparison between two 'sampleGroup's in the format of groupNumerator-groupDenominator
 - Output: write to the current directory
     - A normalized count matrix